143rd Airlift Squadron: Special operations

 The 143rd Air Resupply Squadron was assigned to the Military Air Transport Service.
-It was designated at the time as a "Psychological Warfare" unit which supported USAF unconventional warfare (guerrilla warfare), direct action (commando-type raids), strategic reconnaissance (intelligence gathering), and PSYWAR operations.
-The unit was assigned the Grumman SA-16A Albatross seaplane and for a short time retained the Douglas C-47 Skytrain.
-There were several minor mission designation changes, and the C-47 was eventually replaced by the Curtis C-46 Commando.
+It was designated at the time as a "Psychological Warfare" (PSYWAR) unit which supported USAF unconventional warfare (guerrilla warfare), direct action (commando-type raids), strategic reconnaissance (intelligence gathering), and PSYWAR operations.
+The unit was assigned the Grumman SA-16 Albatross seaplane and for a short time retained the Douglas C-47 Skytrain.
+There were several minor mission designation changes, and the C-47 was eventually replaced by the Curtiss C-46 Commando.

 In 1963 the first major mission change for the 143rd occurred.
 Situations around the world produced a need for specialized units which could insert a small group of trained combat troops on land or sea anywhere at a moments notice.
 The 143rd was tasked as one of the representatives of the National Guard in the Air Force's Air Commando Group structure.
 The C-46 was replaced with Helio U-10A and U-10D Couriers.
 During a three-year period starting in 1965, the U-10s belonging to the 143rd and other Air National Guard units were transferred back to the Air Force for use in South Vietnam, during which the "Helio" was replaced by DeHavilland U-6 "Beavers".

 In 1968 the U-10s returned from their tour of duty in South Vietnam, and on 1 July, the Rhode Island Air National Guard 143rd Special Operations Squadron was authorized to expand to a group level.
 The 143rd Special Operations Group was established by the National Guard Bureau, with the 143rd SOS becoming the group's flying squadron.
 Other squadrons assigned into the group were the 143rd Headquarters, 143rd Material Squadron (Maintenance), 143rd Combat Support Squadron, and the 143rd USAF Dispensary.

 The Grumman SA-16 "Albatross" flown by 143rd pilots since 1955 was replaced in 1968 with an updated version of the "Albatross", the HU-16.
 With twice the cargo capability and range, the HU-16 opened up new avenues of opportunity as was demonstrated in 1970.
 Flight and Ground crews of the 143rd assisted scientists and engineers of the Naval Underwater Systems Center, conducting studies of undersea acoustics, at Lake Tanganyika in Africa during April and again in August at Hudson Bay, Canada.

 The unit would work in the Special Operations field for seven more years, during which the HU-16 aircraft were eventually retired in 1972 and replaced with Fairchild C-119G/L "Flying Boxcars".